-► In the platform file browser, invoke the context menu for the file with right-click (in Windows) or CTRL-click (in Mac OS).
-Choose Adobe Drive 4.2 > Cancel Check Out.
-(In Mac OS X, the Adobe Drive 4.2 menu is under More.)

-When prompted, click Revert To Last Version.

-► In Adobe Bridge, select the project file and choose Tools > Adobe Drive > Revert To Last Version, or click Revert.
+- ► In the platform file browser, invoke the context menu for the file with right-click (in Windows) or CTRL-click (in Mac OS).
+Choose Adobe Drive > Cancel Check Out. - When prompted, click Revert To Last Version. - ► In Adobe Bridge, select the file and choose Tools > Adobe Drive > Revert To Last Version, or click Revert.